Cowra Surrounds

 Cowra Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.0%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 16.0%, significantly lower than NSW's average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.5%).
-Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (30.5%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding such qualifications - advanced diplomas comprise 11.1% and certificates make up 30.5%.

 Educational participation is high, with 27.7% of residents currently enrolled in formal education.
 This includes 10.5% in primary education, 9.3% in secondary education, and 2.0% pursuing tertiary education.